2022–2026 electoral district map

 Features of the district

 The district of West Torrens is located directly to the west of the city and electoral district of Adelaide.
-The edge of the Adelaide Airport forms part of its western boundary.
-A mix of older and newer suburbs and some light industry are features of this district.
+The edge of Adelaide Airport forms part of its western boundary.
+This district features a mix of older and newer suburbs and some light industry.

-West Torrens includes the suburbs of Brooklyn Park, Cowandilla, Flinders Park, Hilton, Hindmarsh, Keswick Terminal, Marleston, Mile End, Mile End South, Netley, Richmond, Thebarton, Torrensville, Underdale and West Richmond.
-It also includes parts of the suburbs of Allenby Gardens, Lockleys, Welland and West Hindmarsh.
+West Torrens includes the suburbs of Allenby Gardens, Brooklyn Park, Cowandilla, Flinders Park, Hilton, Hindmarsh, Keswick Terminal, Mile End, Mile End South, Richmond, Thebarton, Torrensville, Underdale, Welland, West Hindmarsh and West Richmond.
+It also includes part of the suburb of Lockleys.

 Origin of the name

-West Torrens gains the suburbs of Flinders Park and Hindmarsh, and portions of the suburbs of Allenby Gardens, Welland and West Hindmarsh.
-West Torrens loses the suburbs of Adelaide Airport, Kurralta Park and North Plympton, and part of the suburb of Lockleys.
+West Torrens gains the remainder of the suburbs of Allenby Gardens, Welland and West Hindmarsh.
+West Torrens loses the suburbs of Marleston and Netley.

 Representation and results